vittorioromeo/vittorioromeo.info/content/_pages/index/_asides/0_aboutme.md

 Hello!
 My name is Vittorio.

+I'm a modern C++ enthusiast who loves to share his knowledge by creating video tutorials and participating to conferences.

-I'm a Computer Science student at the *University of Messina*.
+I have a BS in Computer Science from the *University of Messina*.
 I write libraries, applications and games.

-I'm a modern C++ enthusiast - I love sharing my knowledge by creating video tutorials and participating to conferences.

-I'm currently looking for a job or projects to work on.
-Check out my portfolio or contact me if you're interested.
+Check out my GitHub page and feel free to contact me if you're interested in my projects.

-Please consider donating if you enjoy my projects!
+Please consider donating if you enjoy my work.